Alexskl25/AsciiArtify/doc/Concept.md

 # AsciiArtify — Local Kubernetes for PoC

-**File:** `doc/Concept.md`
-**Branch:** `main`

----

 ## Executive summary

-AsciiArtify is a small startup building an ML-powered image→ASCII-art service.
-For a quick, repeatable PoC and local development workflow we compared three popular local Kubernetes options: **minikube**, **kind** and **k3d**.
+AsciiArtify is a small startup building an ML-powered image to ASCII-art service.
+For a quick, repeatable PoC and local development workflow, here we compared three popular local Kubernetes options: **minikube**, **kind** and **k3d**.
 This document summarizes the comparison, highlights licensing/runtime risks around Docker Desktop, shows a recommended quick demo (k3d `Hello World`) and gives a clear recommendation for which tool to use where.

 ---